Gold working in the Bronze Age British Isles: Late Bronze Age

-The transition to the Late Bronze Age brought societal change to the British Isles, and also apparently increased availability of gold, which led to a trend to much larger and more massive pieces.
+The transition to the Late Bronze Age brought societal change to the British Isles, and also apparently increased availability of gold, which led to a trend of much larger and more massive pieces.
 The largest were jewellery worn round the neck in a range of styles, the most ostentatious wide flat collars or gorgets with ribbed decoration following the shape of the piece, and round discs at the side.
 The Mold Cape is unique among survivals, but fits in with the trend to massive pieces emphasizing the neck and chest.
 It was clearly not for prolonged wear, as the wearer could not raise their arms.
 In Ireland, lunulae were probably replaced as neck ornaments firstly by gold torcs, found from the Irish Middle Bronze Age, and then in the Late Bronze Age by the spectacular "gorgets" of thin ribbed gold, some with round discs at the side, of which 9 examples survive, 7 in the National Museum of Ireland.

 Designs based on twisted bars or ribbons giving a spiral became popular, probably influenced by the Continent.
 "Although over 110 identifiable British [includes Ireland] ribbon torcs are known, the dating of these simple, flexible ornaments is elusive", perhaps indicating "a long-lived preference for ribbon torcs, which continued for over 1,000 years", into the Iron Age.